pgorman/dangerjaunt/minirules.md

 	- Each level holds one or two major magic items of note.
 	- Each level has one or two exceptionally interesting baddies.
 - Make a list of rumors about the above, and slowly feed them to the players.
-- Write a wandering monster table for each level, and include (lost, visiting, or raiding) monsters from the levels immediately above and below.
+- Write a wandering monster table for each level, and include lost, visiting, or raiding monsters from the adjacent levels.
 - Include enough treasure on each dungeon level to give a party of that character level at least twice the XP they'd need to advance (the party won't find all the treasure, and some will be lost to fatalities).
 - Add several outside entrances to the dungeon going to different levels.
 - Include traces of the dungeon's history: graffiti from previous adventuring parties, relics from long-extinct monsters, or changes to the dungeon geography (flooded areas, cave-ins, bricked-up passages, fresh excavation, etc.).